-- Covering or removing student names to protect privacy is not considered a video edit. - Video captured in an online setting such as Zoom, where the video jumps from speaker to speaker, is not considered an edit. - The use of video captioning is permitted only to enhance audio intelligibility, that is, to transcribe any conversation that may be difficult to hear or understand.
+- Covering or removing student names to protect privacy is not considered a video edit. - Video captured in an online setting, where the video jumps from speaker to speaker, is not considered an edit. - The use of video captioning is permitted only to enhance audio intelligibility (i.e., transcribe any conversation that may be difficult to hear or understand).
 Captions must be embedded within the video file.

-Instruction must be based on California Content Standards and/or Curriculum Frameworks, address cycle-specific parameters, and allow checking for understanding.
+Instruction must be based on grade-level California Content Standards, Curriculum Frameworks, and/or Core Content Connectors, content-specific pedagogy, and knowledge of the student; address cycle-specific parameters; and allow checking for understanding.
 Candidates must teach actual students from their assigned class; candidate's own children or neighbor children may not be used to create a mock classroom.
 Candidates must adhere to all school or district guidelines for recording in online settings and continue to ensure the appropriate permissions are in place.

-See Guidelines for Completing the CalTPA in an Online or Hybrid Setting for additional information and candidate tips for teaching and assessing in online learning settings.
+See Guidelines for Completing the EdSp CalTPA in an Online Setting for additional information and candidate tips for teaching and assessing in online learning settings.